Nasal polyp: Treatment

 The first line of treatment for nasal polyps is topical steroids.
 Steroids decrease the inflammation of the sinus mucosa to decrease the size of the polyps and improve symptoms.
 Topical preparations are preferred in the form of a nasal spray but are often ineffective for people with many polyps.
 Steroids by mouth often provide drastic symptom relief, but should not be taken for long periods of time due to their side effects.
 Because steroids only shrink the size and swelling of the polyp, people often have recurrence of symptoms once the steroids are stopped.
 Decongestants do not shrink the polyps, but can decrease swelling and provide some relief.
 Antibiotics are only recommended if the person has a co-occurring bacterial infection.

 In people with nasal polyps caused by aspirin or NSAIDs, avoidance of these medications will help with symptoms.
 Aspirin desensitization has also been shown to be beneficial.

 Surgery

-Professor Heinz Stammberger, known as the father of endoscopic sinus surgery, teaching the technique at Tarabichi Stammberger Ear and Sinus Institute.
+Heinz Stammberger, known as the father of endoscopic sinus surgery, teaching the technique at Tarabichi Stammberger Ear and Sinus Institute.